petabridge/akka-bootcamp/src/Unit-3/lesson4/README.md

 [View the full source for this example.](https://github.com/petabridge/akkadotnet-code-samples/blob/master/PipeTo/src/PipeTo.App/Actors/FeedParserActor.cs#L70).

-Whenever you kick off a `Task<T>` and use `PipeTo` to deliver the results to some `ActorRef` or `ActorSelection`, here's how your actor is really processing its mailbox.
+Whenever you kick off a `Task<T>` and use `PipeTo` to deliver the results to some `IActorRef` or `ActorSelection`, here's how your actor is really processing its mailbox.

 ![Animation - Akka.NET actors processing messages asynchronously in their mailbox using PipeTo](images/how-akkadotnet-actors-receive-messages-async-pipeto.gif)